Ubicquia Solutions Transform Streetlights Into Broadband Networks to Support Myriad Uses

 Ubicquia’s latest module is the Ubimetro, which is a small cell that leverages Qualcomm’s FSM-based architecture to support technologies like LAA and V-RAN that are expected to be the foundation of ultra-dense 5G networks, according to a company press release.
-In addition, the Ubimetro lets the network operator utilize a wide variety ofoptions: Ethernet, power-line communications (PLC), fiber or wireless mesh.
+In addition, the Ubimetro lets the network operator utilize a wide variety of backhaul options: Ethernet, power-line communications (PLC), fiber or wireless mesh.

 “Our whole goal is that, when you plug into the top of the streetlight, we want to be able to give people flexibility as to how they’re going to connect to the network,” Aaron said.